-Aaron Chatterji, Ph.D. is an Associate Professor (with tenure) at Duke University’s Fuqua School of Business.
+Aaron Chatterji, Ph.D. is an Associate Professor (with tenure) at Duke University’s Fuqua School of Business and Sanford School of Public Policy.
 He previously served as a Senior Economist at the White House Council of Economic Advisers (CEA) where he worked on a wide range of policies relating to entrepreneurship, innovation, infrastructure and economic growth.
 For the 2014-2015 academic year, Aaron was on leave as a visiting Associate Professor at Harvard Business School.

 His research has been published in leading academic journals and been cited by The New York Times, CNN, The Wall Street Journal, and The Economist.
-He has authored several op-ed pieces in top newspapers, including the New York Times and the Wall Street Journal, appeared on national TV and radio, and was recently profiled in The Financial Times and Fortune.
-Chatterji has also testified as an expert witness at the House Committee on Small Business and the U.S. Department of State and served as a Fellow at the Center for American Progress.
+He has authored several op-ed pieces, including in the New York Times and the Wall Street Journal, appeared on national TV and radio, and has been profiled in The Financial Times and Fortune.
+Chatterji has also testified as an expert witness at the House Committee on Small Business and the U.S. Department of State and previously served as a Fellow at the Center for American Progress.

 Chatterji serves as a board member for Durham Communities in Schools, an education-focused non-profit, and advises private, public and social sector organizations on innovation and strategy.

 Chatterji is a term member of the Council on Foreign Relations and previously worked as a financial analyst at Goldman Sachs.
 He received his Ph.D. from the Haas School of Business at the University of California at Berkeley and his B.A. in Economics from Cornell University.